vindex10/subtite.it-extension/README.md

 * Standard linter doesn't know about browser api.
 API methods like `fetch` should also be added to the list of globals.
 * Content scripts don't allow imports.
 Please annotate imports as if they were allowed.
 * Since we share global scope, prefix private methods with "\__", and wrap exported methods into an object:
+* Linter will warn you that exported method is defined but never used (of course, because we use it in another file).
+Just ignore the warning :)

 ```
 async function __postData (url, data) {